chaturadilan/wp_plugin_fireauth/README.md

 == Frequently Asked Questions ==

-= How to contact more on adding features to this plugin =
+= Where to contact adding more features to this plugin =

 Please visit and contact the author of the plugin

 == Screenshots ==

-1. Fireauth Configurations
+1. Fireauth Wordpress Plugin Configurations

 == Changelog ==